alexbruzzi/gem-octocore-sql/README.md

 # octo-core

-This is the Octomatic Enterprise Core gem.
+This is the Octomatic Enterprise Core gem (Activerecord version).
 It provides most of the ORM stuff.
 Class and modules for different tables.

+It supports AWS Redshift, via https://github.com/fiksu/activerecord-redshift-adapter

-## Installting
+## Installation

 ```bash
 gem install octocore